It is illegal to do electrical work in Queensland without a licence.

 - electrical work involved in building or maintaining an overhead electric line

-- electrical work in the building or maintenance of an underground electric line
+- electrical work in the building or maintenance of street lighting connected to an overhead or underground electric line

 - testing of overhead electric lines.

-Refer to Section 43 of the Electrical Safety Regulation 2013 (PDF, 846 KB) for eligibility requirements for an electrical linesperson licence.
+Refer to Section 43 of the Electrical Safety Regulation 2013 for eligibility requirements for an electrical linesperson licence.

 Allows you to perform electrical equipment work, such as: